pganalyze/pganalyze-docs/install/amazon_rds/01_configure_rds_instance.md

 ---

-In case you created a new parameter group you'll have to modify your database to use the Parameter Group you created earlier:<br>
+In case you created a new parameter group you'll have to modify your database to use the Parameter Group you created earlier:<br/>

 ![](rds_enable_parameter_group.png)

 ## Enable Enhanced Monitoring

-We also highly recommend turning on Enhanced Monitoring, if you haven't already - it will give you<br>
+We also highly recommend turning on Enhanced Monitoring, if you haven't already - it will give you<br/>
-more detailed system-level statistics that can be helpful, e.g. to debug I/O issues.<br>
+more detailed system-level statistics that can be helpful, e.g. to debug I/O issues.<br/>

 If Enhanced Monitoring is enabled, pganalyze will automatically collect and show this additional information in the dashboard as well.